 If you are looking for a surf spot that is never going to let you down, you have definitely found it with Curl Curl.
 You will find a wave to satisfy your surfing appetite even when it appears that nowhere else in Sydney is working.
 As a consequence, it can be a bit crowded here, especially at North Curl Curl.
 However, there is a peak just along the beach, which provides punchy, fun waves that can hold a swell of up to two meters.

 Next, we have Mackenzie’s, which is affectionately known as Macca’s.
 This is a spot that is suitable for all surfers, from beginners to the more experienced crop.
 You will find it situated on the north side of the Tamarama rock platform.
 If you get here at the right time, it can be a lot of fun.
 However, it is worth noting that this spot is largely dependent on the shifting sands.

 How could we put together a guide to surfing Sydney without mentioning Bondi Beach?
 Located in South Sydney, Bondi Beach is an exposed beach break with dependable surf which works at any time of the year.
-The beach breaks go left and right, and is usually best around mid-tide when the tide is rising.
-When surf’s up, crowds are extremely likely.
-And other hazards to watch out for include, rocks, locals and sometimes sharks.
+The beach breaks go left and right and are usually best around mid-tide when the tide is rising.
+When the surf’s up, crowds are extremely likely.
+And other hazards to watch out for include, rocks, locals, and sometimes sharks.

-For hotels near Bondi Beach,why not try out the friendly and modern backpackers chain Wake up!
-Bondi Beach, this is a great destination if you want to try surfing Bondi and are in the market for making new friends on your trip to Sydney.
+For hotels near Bondi Beach, why not try out the friendly and modern backpackers chain Wake up!
+Bondi Beach, this is a great destination if you want to try surfing Bondi and are in the market for making new friends on your surf trip to Sydney.